 Benefitting country(ies): Burkina Faso

-This project aimed to establish an inventory of the intangible cultural heritage of the ethno-cultural communities in Burkina Faso.
-The inventory enabled to provide quantitative and qualitative data on the elements present on national territory, to identify their state of viability and ensure their promotion.
-The project was implemented in two major phases: a pilot phase involving two regions with six ethno-cultural communities and a second generalization phase that involved all regions and national communities.
-Its principle objectives were, on the one hand, to develop a national strategy for inventorying and promoting ICH, to raise awareness of communities, policy-makers and the public about the importance of ICH, and to build stakeholder capacity in the safeguarding of cultural heritage; and, on the other hand, to make an inventory of ICH elements in the field; to identify ICH elements based on their state of viability; and to disseminate the results of the inventory at national and international levels via a database and website, and catalogues and brochures.
+This major project enabled Burkina Faso to inventory around 1,300 living traditions practised by 60 ethno-cultural communities located in the thirteen regions of the country.
+The project was implemented in two major phases: a pilot phase that involved two regions with six ethno-cultural communities and a second generalization phase that involved all regions and national communities.
+Its principle objectives were to develop a national strategy for inventorying and promoting ICH; to sensitize communities, policy-makers and the public about the importance of ICH; to build stakeholder capacity in the safeguarding of cultural heritage; to draw up an inventory of ICH elements in the field; to identify ICH elements based on their state of viability; and to disseminate the results of the inventory at national and international levels via a database and website, and catalogues and brochures.
+Its implementation also required the development of a national strategy for inventorying and promoting ICH, and the establishment and operationalization of a supervisory structure to bring together all stakeholders involved in the safeguarding of ICH.
+Through this project, Burkina Faso laid the foundations of a sustainable framework for the safeguarding of living heritage in the country.

 News and activities: